ryankim0709/USACO/cpp/programs/README.md

 `26.4` Z-algorithm

-`21.1` Number of factors, sum of factors, product of factors
+`21.1` Number of factors, sum of factors, product of factors, Euler's totient function